3.1 Data Table

 Example: Each row of the data table, the data for a specific instance of a single person, organization, place, event, or whatever is studied.

-Unfortunately, data analysis language is not standardized.
-Other names for example are data row, case, sample, and instance.
+Unfortunately, data analysis terminology is not standardized.
+Other names for an example are data row, case, sample, and instance.
 Even more confusingly, in some contexts, the word sample refers to all the rows of data values, and in other contexts, it refers to a single row of data.

-Figure 3.1 shows the data values in the Excel file for these variables for just the first 6 employees.
-For example, according to the data values for employee Darnell Ritchie, he has worked at the company for 7 years, identifies as a male, and works in administration with an annual salary of $53,788.26.
+Figure 3.1 shows the data values in the Excel file for just the first six employees.
+For example, according to the data values for employee Darnell Ritchie, he has worked at the company for seven years, identifies as male, and works in administration, with an annual salary of $53,788.26.
 Two data values in this section of the data table are missing.
 The number of years James Wu has worked at the company is not recorded, nor is the department in which Alissa Jones works.

-Encode the data table in one of a variety of computer file formats.
-The formats we encounter are Excel files, indicated by a file type of .xlsx, and text files in the form of comma-separated value files (csv).
-Identify a text file with one of several potential file types, such as .txt, but usually .csv.
+Encode the data table in one of several computer file formats.
+The formats we encounter are Excel files, indicated by a file type of .xlsx, and text files in the form of comma-separated value files, indicated by .csv.
+A text file can have one of several potential file types, such as .txt, but for data tables is usually .csv.

-csv file: A data file that consists only of text, with adjacent data values for each row of data separated by a comma.
+csv file: A data file that consists only of text, with adjacent data values for each row of data separated by commas.

 The first five rows of the employee data file in csv format appear in Figure 3.2.

-An advantage of csv files is that they can be read by any computer app that reads text.
-They are the default text file type for Excel.
+An advantage of csv files is that any computer app that reads text can read them.
+They are also the default text file type for Excel.

-Analysis of data can only proceed with the data table identified and the relevant variables identified by their name.
+Data analysis can proceed only after the data table is identified and the relevant variables are identified by name.

 All Python data analysis functions analyze the data values for one or more specified variables, identified by their names, such as Salary.

-Analysis requires the correct spelling of each variable name, including the same pattern of capitalization.
+Analysis requires the exact spelling of each variable name, including the same pattern of capitalization.

 3.2 Read Data